kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 annotations for specifying which custom metrics to scale on are no longer honored by the Horizontal Pod Autoscaler controller.
 {{< /note >}}

-Kubernetes 1.6 adds support for making use of custom metrics in the Horizontal Pod Autoscaler.
-You can add custom metrics for the Horizontal Pod Autoscaler to use in the `autoscaling/v2beta2` API.
+You can also use a HorizontalPodAutoscaler to change the scale of a workload based on custom metrics.
+You can add custom metrics for the Horizontal Pod Autoscaler to use in the `autoscaling/v2` API.
 Kubernetes then queries the new custom metrics API to fetch the values of the appropriate custom metrics.

 See [Support for metrics APIs](#support-for-metrics-apis) for the requirements.